haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 So Oren, when you asked me if I signed my packages, and I replied "Nope."
 This is what I meant by that nope.
 I may sign some of them anyways, just to understand the experience, but I'm still waiting on that certificate.

-I hate to write a post that only points out problems.
+## Solutions

+In this post, I focused on problems.
+It's not in my nature to leave it at that.
 In a follow-up post, I'll propose some ideas to solve these issues.